Italy's 5-Star struggles to win support for Milan Bourse takeover plan - sources

 But the plan has run into opposition from some coalition partners.
 Economy Minister Roberto Gualtieri - a prominent member of the centre-left PD party - opposes an Italian bid for all or parts of Borsa Italiana, the sources said.

-A senior official close to the Treasury told Reuters that a takeover offer was "not something the Finance Ministry is currently studying".
-Borsa Italiana declined to comment while a spokeswoman for the LSE said Chief Executive David Schwimmer had previously clarified that Borsa Italiana was not up for sale.
+A senior official close to the Treasury told Reuters a takeover offer was "not something the Finance Ministry is currently studying".
+The LSE, Borsa Italiana and the Treasury declined to comment.

 ALSO READ